Wet or Icy Roads

-Honda all-wheel-drive systems are designed to effortlessly tackle bad weather, rough terrain and big jobs, giving you extra power in those moments when you need it most.
+Honda all-wheel-drive systems are designed to effortlessly tackle bad weather, rough terrain and big jobs, channeling available power where and when you need it most.
+And expanded AWD capabilities are on the way with the upcoming TrailSport editions.

 All-wheel drive helps you power through challenging conditions by using an array of sensors and other inputs.